 Why she's inspiring: Alicia Keys has been at the forefront of a makeup-free movement, forgoing foundation and eyeliner for healthy, hydrated skin.
 While she clarifies she's not anti-makeup, it's inspiring to see a woman show off her bare face and stand up for natural beauty.

 How she changed the industry: Her act of defiance and devotion to the cause—allowing women to feel comfortable in their own skin—sets a precedent.
 She uses her platform to give young women something else to look up to, appearing on magazine covers (most recently Allure) sans makeup and thus spearheading a message of honesty in the beauty industry.

 Why she's inspiring: Price founded beauty brand Carol's Daughter in her Brooklyn kitchen in 1993.
 As time went on, the brand gained international loyalty—eventually becoming one of the most recognisable natural-haircare brands on the market.

 How she's changed the industry: Carol's Daughter is one of the first African-American woman–owned beauty brands to have a flagship store and premier shelf space in department stores.
 She set the ball moving for many African-American woman–owned companies to come.

-Why she's inspiring: Atis, now L'Oréal's Women of Color Lab manager, was working in research and development for the brand but always had trouble finding shades to match her skin tone.
-She took on a side project developing new shades in the lab, eventually spearheading a new category devoted to creating a wide spectrum of shades for African American women in all L'Oréal products.
+Why she's inspiring: Atis, L'Oréal's Director of Face & Multi-Cultural Beauty lab, was working in research and development for the brand but always had trouble finding shades to match her skin tone.
+She took on a side project developing new shades in the lab, eventually spearheading a new category devoted to creating a wide spectrum of shades for Black women in all L'Oréal products.

-How she changed the industry: Foundation shades are so personal and, for women of color, can be especially difficult.
-Atis realized the struggle firsthand and used her position to make a difference in the industry—creating a diversity standard for all L'Oréal products moving forward.
+How she changed the industry: Foundation shades are so personal and, for women of colour, can be especially difficult.
+Atis realised the struggle firsthand and used her position to make a difference in the industry—creating a diversity standard for all L'Oréal products moving forward.